juxor/afaq/markdown/secJ6.md

 freedom for anarchists.
-This can be seen when Emma Goldman recounted meeting Kropotkin who praised a paper she was involved with but proclaimed _"it would do more if it would not waste so much space discussing sex."_ She disagreed and a heated argument ensured about _"the place of the sex problem in anarchist propaganda."_ Finally, she remarked _"All right, dear comrade, when I have reached your age, the sex question may no longer be of importance to me.
+This can be seen when Emma Goldman recounted meeting Kropotkin who praised a paper she was involved with but proclaimed _"it would do more if it would not waste so much space discussing sex."_ She disagreed and a heated argument ensued about _"the place of the sex problem in anarchist propaganda."_ Finally, she remarked _"All right, dear comrade, when I have reached your age, the sex question may no longer be of importance to me.
 But it is now, and it is a tremendous factor for thousands, millions even, of young people."_ This, Goldman recalled, made Kropotkin stop short with _"an amused smile lighting up his kindly face.
 'Fancy, I didn't think of that,' he replied.
 'Perhaps you are right, after all.'
 He beamed affectionately upon me, with a humorous twinkle in his eye."_ [**Living My Life**, vol. 1, p.
 253]

+[‹ J.5 What alternative social organisations do anarchists create?](/afaq/secJ5.html "Go to previous page" ) [up](/afaq/secJcon.html "Go
+to parent page" ) [J.7 What do anarchists mean by "social revolution"?
+›](/afaq/secJ7.html "Go to next page" )